critocrito/dotfiles/README.md

 # `dotfiles`

-These are my dotfiles, that I use for all my machines.
-I use those to setup servers as well as desktops, and several operating systems, macOS, Linux and FreeBSD.
+These are my dotfiles, that I use those to setup servers as well as desktops.
+Several operating systems are supported: macOS, Linux and FreeBSD.

 ## Bootstrap